raphaelreiss/ADA_project/docs/README.md

 With the increasing space that Information Technologies took in individual daily life, it became soon clear to the governments that protecting people's numeric life was essential for social cohesion.
 In this perspective, the European Union adopted in 1995 the [Data Protection Directive](https://en.wikipedia.org/wiki/Data_Protection_Directive) in order to regulate how personal data was processed.
 This text states that personal data should not be processed at all, except, for instance, if the data subject has given his consent.
 However, the generalisation of massive personal data collection from credit cards, promotion cards, social medias, etc... made this directive soon outdated.
 To face privacy issues that the previous directive did not address properly, a new concept was more and more discussed to the European parliament regarding the [Right to be forgotten]("https://en.wikipedia.org/wiki/Right_to_be_forgotten").
 This right states that the development of autonomous individual's life must not be *perpetually* dependent of the actions performed in the the past.
 This right has been formalised in the [General Data Protection Regulation]("https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX%3A32016R0679") and is applied since the 25th of May 2019.

-In this project we aimed at illustrate the importance of such laws in our interconnected world tackling the following question: **What kind of information a harmless data collection can bring to a data scientist ?**
+In this project we aim at giving an **educational and interactive example able to explain to anyone the reasons why he/she should or should not share his/her data.** More specifically, it aims at showing **what kind of information an apparently harmless data collection can bring to a data scientist.**

-To try answering this question we used "The Complete Journey" dataset from Dunnhumby which is a company that process and analyses tonnes of data to improve data-driven business knowledge.
+To try answering this question we used "The Complete Journey" dataset from Dunnhumby which is a company that process and analyses tonnes of data mainly to improve data-driven business knowledge.
 This dataset is the result of a two year long study over 2500 households aiming at measuring marketing effects over customers.
 In the objective to bring valuable information for the general interest, we repurposed the marketing initial goal of this study.

-Finally, we would like to emphasise on the fact that all the information we will deliver here is under anonymity constraints imposed by the dataset keeper.
-Indeed, it as been tremendously de-identified in such a way that for external users as we are, it is impossible to directly reach the households.
-However the whole problematic resides in the fact that the data owner can link the human being behind the insights we provide.
-And thus, getting more informations from your transaction than what you would expect.
-Plus, we don't take into account any moral aspect.
-By this, we are showing what is possible to know and we are trying to not force any opinion on it.
+Finally, we would like to emphasize the fact that all the information we will deliver here is anonym due to the relatively personal nature of the dataset.

 # Exploitation

 # Health and Nutrition
-As we saw previously, the food represents a major part of our dataset: an in-depth analysis of this section seemed thus natural to us.
+After a quick look of the data, we saw that the food represented the major part of our entries: an in-depth and exclusive analysis of this section seemed thus necessary to us.
 Unfortunately, no nutrition values were available in the dataset.
-We solved this issue by using another dataset coming from the U.S. Department of Agriculture (USDA) which gave us access to a great variety of food products alongst with their respective nutritional values.
-The challenge consisted mainly in the difference between the article names of the two dataset: for instance, classical onions are called ONIONS SWEET (BULK&BAG) in the dunnhumby dataset, whereas  "Onion, mature raw" in the USDA dataset.
+We solved this issue by using another dataset coming from the [U.S. Department of Agriculture (USDA)](https://fdc.nal.usda.gov/)  which gave us access to a great variety of food products along with their respective nutritional values.
+The challenge consisted mainly associating the similar articles of the two datasets based on their name exclusively: for instance, classical onions are called ONIONS SWEET (BULK&BAG) in the dunnhumby dataset, whereas  "Onion, mature raw" in the USDA dataset.

 We therefore developped a parser which analyzes the name of the articles present in the dunnhumby dataset and associates them with the most similar USDA articles according to a tailored recursive algorithm.